-A new IAIA student success initiative, the "15 to Finish Program," creates financial incentives to encourage students to complete their degrees in a timely fashion-four years instead of five or more.
+IAIA also has entered into strategic partnerships with Disney Imagineering, Margaret A. Cargill Philanthropies, National Museum of the American Indian, Great Lakes Higher Education Corporation, Marist College, Stagecoach Foundation, Intercultural University of the State of Mexico, Southwestern Association for Indian Arts (SWAIA), and others to provide our students with additional opportunities for scholarships, enhanced programming, increased student internship opportunities, an expanded artist-in-residence program, and international student exchange programs.
+A recent IAIA student success initiative, the "15 to Finish-4 for 3 Program" creates financial incentives to encourage students to complete their degrees in a timely fashion-four years instead of five or more.
 A senior year tuition and book fee waiver will be awarded to students who maintain satisfactory progress over four years by completing at least 15 credits per semester.